nobbyknox/assessment-absa/README.md

 #### 1. Prepare a Spring Boot application with relevant dependencies that consumes the validated message from the queue and run through the process.

-blah
+This submission contains four queue receivers which pass their payloads on to dedicated services that validate and process the messages.
+The services contain some logic, but this submission does not dive too deep into the details.
+Mostly for the reason that the business rules have not been specified.

 #### 2. How will you handle exceptions in the application?

-blah
+There are a few approaches to exception handling which I'll cover briefly.

+The first is a matter of programming style where the entry point to an action, be it REST controller or message listener, is responsible for the delegation of work to services or other workers, as well as for catching and prober handling of any exceptions that might be thrown (checked or unchecked) by said workers.

+The second approach covers the build-in exception handing tooling provided by the Spring Boot framework itself that deals with exceptions on a global level.
+For REST controllers, use a `Controller Advice` class to intercept and handle exceptions.
+This submission does just this by implementing its own [CustomResponseExceptionHandler](https://github.com/nobbyknox/assessment-absa/blob/master/src/main/java/com/nobbyknox/absa/controllers/CustomResponseExceptionHandler.java)

+For the record, you might also implement a REST endpoint on the path `/error`.
+This will allow you greater control over the response that will be presented to the user.

-#### 3. Prepare jUnit test cases to validate the input throughout the flow
+#### 3. Prepare JUnit test cases to validate the input throughout the flow

-blah
+Unit tests have been provided that test each queue receiver and associated service.
+See the unit test source files for details.

-#### 4. Using Apache Maven, how will you structure your *pom* file ensure all relevant dependencies are included?
+#### 4. Using Apache Maven, how will you structure your *pom* file to ensure all relevant dependencies are included?

-blah
+I mostly start with https://start.spring.io where I specify the main dependencies along with some other details.
+The site then generates a skeleton application that is used as the base for the project.
+[View the project's pom.xml file](https://github.com/nobbyknox/assessment-absa/blob/master/pom.xml)

 #### 5. What questions will you ask the System Analyst to ensure these requirements are clear and concise?